9. Environment (EN)

 Detailed key figures on the environmental impact are provided at Key figures sustainability > Environment.

 Management Approach – Materials

-The use of raw materials, semi-finished products and finished products with a global procurement value of CHF 646.0 million is a significant production factor for Geberit.
-At around 12,200 TJ, the consumption of “gray energy” associated with purchased materials is around 19 times the entire energy consumption of the production plants themselves.
-This emphasizes the importance of treating raw materials with care.
-The resource-efficient use of raw materials is determined as early as the product development process as part of eco-design workshops, see Management approach products and services.
+The use of raw materials, semi-finished products and finished products with a global procurement value of CHF 847.1 million is a significant production factor for Geberit.
+At around 13,000 TJ (previous year 12,200 TJ) – based on basic data from Ecoinvent (version 3.1) – the consumption of grey energy associated with purchased materials (including mineral raw materials of the ceramic plants and raw materials of the plant in Ozorków (PL)) is 4.4 times the entire energy consumption of the production plants themselves.
+This emphasises the importance of treating raw materials with care.
+The resource-efficient use of raw materials is determined as early as the product development process as part of eco-design workshops, see Management Approach – Products and Services.

 G4-EN1 Materials used

-The most important materials for production are plastic and metal raw materials, semi-finished products and finished products.
-A total of 198,229 metric tons of materials were used in 2014 (previous year 183,433 metric tons).
-Detailed key figures on the use of materials can be found at Key figures Sustainability > Environment.
+The most important materials for production are plastic and metal raw materials, mineral raw materials and various semi-finished products and finished products.
+A total of 414,637 tonnes of materials were used in 2017 (previous year 390,421 tonnes).
+Besides the mineral raw materials from the former Sanitec Group, these amounts now include the materials from the plant in Ozorków (PL).
+Detailed key figures on the use of materials can be found at Key figures sustainability > Environment.

 For packaging materials used, see G4-EN28.